 If the agreement between the parties does not specify the amount to be paid as commission, the broker will receive fair and reasonable compensation for his labor.
 If a contract was not signed, the broker is entitled to a reasonable amount of compensation worth his effort for setting up the deal.

 If you need help with NY real estate commission law, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.